 Prior to any loneworking taking place, staff should ensure their diary/calendar includes details of the appointment including start and end times and location as well as a contact name and number.
-In the unusual event where this is not possible this information should be relayed to the line manager (or Senior Member of Staff) prior to the appointment by either text message, email or phone call.
-Where the appointment is out with normal working hours the staff member should contact the oncall service to sign off at the end of the appointment.
-This will ensure that the organisation is reassured that the staff member has left the appointment and returned home safely.
+The line manager or a "buddy" must make contact with the staff member by either text message, email or phone call preferably before and after the appointment.

-In the situation where the staff member has not made contact, the line manager should attempt direct contact in the first place.
-If this is not achieved then, they should contact the premises or service user's home to confirm the staff member did arrive safely and if they are still in the premises check when they intend to leave.
-Thereafter, the staff member should inform their line manager or on call service when they do safely leave the premises.
-In the event that they did not arrive at the premises at the expected time, contact should be made with their emergency contact.
+In the situation where the staff member has not made contact, the buddy or line manager should attempt direct contact in the first place.
+If this is not achieved then, they should contact the premises to confirm the staff member arrived safely and ask for them to get in touch prior to departure.
+In the event they did not arrive at the premises within 30 minutes of the expected time, contact should be made with their emergency contact.
 Should no contact be possible, it may be necessary to contact the police on 111 to advise they may be missing.
 When contact is re-established, the police must be advised immediately.